Quantum Shannon Theory: Quantum Protocols

 We may define the {\em entanglement-assisted classical capacity} $C_E(\mathcal{N})$ as the supremum over achievable rates of classical communication per channel use, assuming that an unlimited amount of entanglement is available at no cost.
 Then the resource inequality eq.(\ref{eq:ent-ass-classical}) implies

 In this case there is a matching upper bound, so eq.(\ref{eq:ent-ass-class-capacity}) is really an equality, and hence a single-letter formula for the entanglement-assisted classical capacity.
 Furthermore, eq.(\ref{eq:ent-ass-classical}) tells us a rate of entanglement consumption which suffices to achieve the capacity.
 If we disregard the cost of entanglement, the father protocol shows that a rate can be achieved for entanglement-assisted quantum communication which is half the entanglement-assisted classical capacity $C_E(\mathcal{N})$ of the noisy channel $\mathcal{N}$.
 That's clearly true, since by consuming entanglement we can use teleportation to convert $n$ bits of classical communication into $n/2$ qubits of quantum communication.

-We also note that for the case where $\mathcal{N}$ is a noisy classical channel, eq.(\ref{eq:ent-ass-class-capacity}) matches Shannon's classical capacity; in that case, no consumption of entanglement is needed to reach the optimal classical communication rate.
+We also note that for the case where $\mathcal{N}$ is a noisy classical channel, eq.(\ref{eq:ent-ass-class-capacity}) matches Shannon's classical capacity.
+In that case, eq.(\ref{eq:ent-ass-classical}) asserts that Shannon's classical communication rate is achievable by consuming some entanglement, but it turns out that no consumption of entanglement is actually necessary.